camunda/camunda-docs-manual/content/update/minor/715-to-716/was.md

 # 3. Replace Optional Camunda Dependencies

-In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Spin, and Camunda Connect.
+In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Spin, Camunda Connect, and scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration